totocaster/CDFInitialsAvatar/README.md

 # CDFInitialsAvatar

 Simple to use initials avatar generator for iOS.
 Highly customizable, but with sane defaults.
-Work great as a avatar placeholder and such.
+Works great as a avatar placeholder till network image is loaded or as an actual image if user has no avatar at all.

 ## Usage